Creator: L. Ron Hubbard

 - Author Tract: His final novels, Battlefield Earth and the 10-volume Mission Earth.
 In Battlefield Earth psychiatry is what caused the evil space overlords to turn from their generally happy live-and-let-live prior existence, into amoral Planet Looters who regularly commit planetary genocide just so nobody will get in the way of their mining operations.
 Psychiatry is also the big-bad in Mission Earth, to the extent that every single antagonist is either a supporter of the profession or a practitioner or exporting it off-world or using it to take over the world.
-It doesn't help that almost every character is a Strawman Political.
+It doesn't help that almost every character is a Straw Character.

 - For example, the evil Psychlos.
 This isn't a play on 'psycho'—it's a reference to psychologists, who are considered evil in Scientology doctrine.